PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 call, and both outer boundaries.
 The eventual phase should compose the existing constant-fold/cast builder with the parent scope and expose all four effective owner IDs without duplicating the middle pair's argument construction.

+That parent now uses `VeryLateGatherConstantNormalizationContext` and four flattened stable IDs in `passes/very_late_gather_constant_normalization_orchestration.py`.
+Each build creates one fresh scope, builds the outer gather and fixed-policy normalization steps locally, and splices in the existing constant-fold/cast builder with the same external scope.
+The historical helper remains a zero-argument delegate at the same terminal boundary.
+Constant-fold/cast now has one historical helper caller plus one explicit builder composition; multiplicity-aware architecture accounting records both executions and the efficiency fixture retains one graph-index build.
+Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.